 Is Lebanon Safe?

 You may wonder if Lebanon is safe when it’s in the news every so often for political violence and economic turmoil.
 However, Lebanon is much safer than you may think.
 I went during the economic crisis and gas shortage and felt extremely safe as a woman.
+In a world full of violent crimes and uneasiness, I think Lebanon is a great travel destination for both women and men.

 Another fun thing I noticed about Lebanon is that some parts feel very European (which makes sense being so close to the Mediterranean and Europe) whereas other parts feel very Middle Eastern.
 This has to be because of the convergence of the Christian and Muslim cultures.

-How Do I Get Around Lebanon?
+How To Get Around Lebanon

 It’s important to note that Lebanon doesn’t exactly have a strong tourist infrastructure and getting around can potentially be hard without a tour or a group.
 I happened to go with a few friends for the first half and then a group tour led by my friend Alex from Alex in Wanderland and Jess (a past Lebanon resident).
 It was nice to have all of the transportation figured out on a tour.